 “The rugby man who has aged a bit is changed from being on standby.
 The signs are they are not scraping it, not whisky in, but something galore over!”

 Unfortunately history repeated itself on 11 October 2012, when the cat and barrel were found missing.
 It was soon discovered, however, that it had been briefly removed by the Parish Council for repair.
+By 2017 the barrel had decayed beyond repair and a new one was made and installed by Barry Leggett and his son Graeme.

 So, some 75 years on, the cat of many lives still stands and watches the villagers go about their business, often seen sporting a Father Christmas bobble hat during the festive season.